 Use frozen or fresh raspberries to make this easy raspberry sauce.
 Perfect for cheesecakes, ice cream and pancakes!

-In a saucepan over medium heat, stir together 1 1/2 cups raspberries, sugar and water until the sugar is dissolved.
+In a small saucepan over medium heat, stir together 1 ½ cups raspberries, sugar and water until the sugar is dissolved.
 Heat the mixture to boiling, stirring often.
-Reduce heat and add the vanilla.

 In a small cup, combine the cornstarch and two tablespoons of water.
 Mix well.
 Pour this into the boiling raspberry mixture.
 Stir and boil over medium-low heat for 4 minutes or until the mixture has thickened a bit.

 Remove the pan from the heat.
 Add 1 tablespoon of butter and mix until the butter has completely melted.